This Must Be the Place (Naive Melody): Critical reception

+In 2021, it was listed at number 123 on Rolling Stone's 500 Greatest Songs of All Time.
+In 2023, American Songwriter ranked the song number two on their list of the 10 greatest Talking Heads songs, and in 2024, Paste ranked the song number one on their list of the 30 greatest Talking Heads songs.

 Music video

-The official music video for This Must Be the Place depicts the extended band, for the 1983-84 time period including the Stop Making Sense film, watching light-hearted home movies, before going down into the basement to play their instruments.
+The official music video for "This Must Be the Place" depicts the extended band for the 1983–84 time period, including the Stop Making Sense film, watching light-hearted home movies, before going down into the basement to play their instruments.

 The extra band members in this video are: